 [a]side from protecting our first liberty, the Rule is necessary to implement because of the vast societal good that religious organizations foster throughout the country, promoting philanthropic generosity and civic involvement at the highest levels.
 Indeed, religious organizations should be encouraged to contract with the federal government, not turned away because of any outstanding uncertainties of their protections under the law.
 Although these protections are already enshrined in the Constitution, adequate enforcement of the equal treatment of faith-based organizations requires specific and applied clarity, which this proposed Rule provides.
 Robustly protecting religious freedom will further enable religious organizations to do what they do best, which is to help serve those in need.
 The ACLJ will continue to remain ever vigilant in ensuring that all religious organizations are protected under the law.

 And indeed. we will remain vigilant to ensure that your voice is heard and that religious liberty is protected.
 We have long been advocating for these changes, and are greatly encouraged with the strides that the Trump Administration is taking to ensure that faith-based organizations are treated equally and fairly under the law – as is constitutionally required.

 We gave you the opportunity to join with us as we filed these public comments, and many of you did.
 Thank you!
 Your voice is important, as every comment is taken into consideration by the agencies.
 Very often, thousands of people who oppose protections for faith-based organizations will submit comments in opposition of such rules.

 In addition to the 75,000 of our members who signed on to our comment, over 7,000 wrote their own comment and submitted it to one of the worst offending agencies, HHS, directly.

-Every one of you who submitted a comment or signed our petition is important, as is shows these agencies that there are thousands and thousands of people who do stand behind equal and constitutional treatment for faith-based organizations who often play critical roles in our communities and around the world.
+Every one of you who submitted a comment or signed our petition is important, as this shows these agencies that there are thousands and thousands of people who do stand behind equal and constitutional treatment for faith-based organizations which often play critical roles in our communities and around the world.